-- 48. (1) Every long term insurer shall appoint an actuary as a valuator for his insurance business provided that such appointment shall be of no force unless approved by the registrar. - (2) An application for approval of the appointment of the valuator must be submitted in terms of regulation 3. - (3) The registrar may, withdraw the approval of a valuator's appointment if he becomes aware of any information which indicates that the valuator's appointment may prejudice the policy holders and or the financial condition of the insurer. - (4) No director or employee of an insurer shall hinder the approved valuator in the performance of his duties and they shall surrender any information requested by the valuator. - (5) If an insurer terminates the appointment of a valuator, the valuator shall within 30 days submit a report to the registrar stating- - (a) if he is aware of the occurrence or expected occurrence of any irregularity, financial or otherwise pertaining to the insurer; - (b) particulars of the irregularity; - (c) the reasons, if any, advanced by the insurer for the termination of his appointment. - (6) A valuator shall at any time bring to the registrar's attention the occurrence or expected occurrence any irregularity that he is aware of which might prejudice the policyholders and or the financial condition of the insurer.

-(7) The valuator will be required to perform the duties referred to in regulation 13, of this Act and to certify the documents to be submitted to the registrar in terms of that regulation.
+- (1) Every long term insurer shall appoint an actuary as a valuator for his insurance business provided that such appointment shall be of no force unless approved by the Registrar. - (2) An application for approval of the appointment of the valuator must be submitted in terms of the Regulations. - (3) The Registrar may withdraw the approval of a valuator's appointment if he becomes aware of any information which indicates that the valuator's appointment may prejudice the policyholders and he financial condition of the insurer. - (4) No director or employee of an insurer shall hinder the approved valuator in the performance of his duties and they shall surrender any information requested by the valuator. - (5) If an insurer terminates the appointment of a valuator, the valuator shall within 30 days submit a report to the Registrar stating- - (a) whether he is aware of the occurrence or expected occurrence of any irregularity, financial or otherwise, pertaining to the insurer; - (b) particulars of the irregularity; and - (c) the reasons, if any, advanced by the insurer for the termination of his appointment. - (6) A valuator shall at any time bring to the Registrar's attention the occurrence or expected occurrence of any irregularity that he is aware of which might prejudice the policyholders and the financial condition of the insurer. - (7) The valuator shall be required to perform the duties referred to in the Regulations and to certify the documents to be submitted to the Registrar in terms of the Regulations.